 The Surfrider Foundation is committed to protecting our beaches and their natural shorelines.
 We work tirelessly at the national, state, and local level to eliminate threats to our beaches such as seawalls, rip-rap armoring, beach fill, and other harmful development projects.

 The Threat to Ocean Beach South of Sloat and Sharp Park

 The shoreline south of Sloat Boulevard (on San Francisco’s Ocean Beach) and Sharp Park in Pacifica are threatened by a combination of naturally ocurring erosion and rip-rap seawall structures.

 When beaches erode, they need to migrate inland.
 Rip-rap revetments and seawalls, which protect coastal structures, block this process.
 At some point, the beach erodes to the point in which it is completely driven underwater.
 This has already happened along much of Pacifica’s shoreline.
 At high tides, most of Ocean Beach south of Sloat is submerged.

-To address the erosion issue at Sloat and Sharp Park, the Surfrider Foundation advocates for “managed retreat”.
+To restore and preserve the beaches at Sloat and Sharp Park, the Surfrider Foundation advocates for a “managed retreat” based solution.
 Managed retreat involves long-term planning to relocate threatened development.
-Sand replenishment is not a sustainable solution in the cases.
-With managed retreat, our beaches can effectively be restored and preserved for the long-haul.
+Because sand replenishment is not a sustainable solution, structures need to eventually move landward in order to save the beach.
+With managed retreat, our shorelines can effectively be restored and preserved for the long-haul.

-For more details about our twin campaigns, pleas check out our coastal preservation blogsite.
+For more details about our twin campaigns, please check out our coastal preservation blogsite.